Non-Prima Facie Speed Limits

 The 85th percentile rule is based on the following:

-To get an enforceable speed limit set or changed on a county road, it is necessary that the state police conduct a speed study and that the state police and the Road Department concur on the speed limit.
-Unless the state police concur with the proposed speed limit, it is not legally enforceable.
+To get an enforceable speed limit set or changed on a county road, it is necessary that the state police or Road Department conduct a speed study and that the state police and the Road Department concur on the speed limit.
+Unless the state police concur with the proposed speed limit and issue a Traffic Control Order, it is not legally enforceable.

 Please contact our office if you have any additional questions.